pyepics/pyepics/doc/wx.rst

 	 page up/down can also be used (the latter changes the value by 10x the increment.)

-	 pvFloatSpin is a special derivation that assigns a PV to the FloatSpin control. deadTime is the delay (in milliseconds) between when the user finishes typing a value and when the PV is set to it (to prevent half-typed numeric values being set.)
+	 PVFloatSpin is a special derivation that assigns a PV to the FloatSpin control. deadTime is the delay (in milliseconds) between when the user finishes typing a value and when the PV is set to it (to prevent half-typed numeric values being set.)

-pvButton
+PVButton
 ~~~~~~~~~~~

-.. class:: pvButton(parent, pv=None, pushValue=1, disablePV=None,
+.. class:: PVButton(parent, pv=None, pushValue=1, disablePV=None,
                     disableValue=1, **kw)

     A wx.Button linked to a PV.
 When the button is pressed, 'pushValue'